pyOpenSci/pyopensci.github.io/_posts/events/2024-06-25-create-your-first-python-package-scipy-2024.md

 ---
 layout: single
 title: "Workshop: pyOpenSci @ SciPy 2024 -- Create Your First Python Package"
-excerpt: "pyOpenSci will be running our `Create Your First Python Package: Make Your Python Code Easier to Share and Use ` workshop at SciPy 2024.
+excerpt: "Python packaging can be tricky to navigate. pyOpenSci will lead a workshop on creating your first Python package at SciPy 2024.
+The goal of this workshop is to help scientists learn how to package and make code installable and shareable.
 Read on to learn more!"
 author:
-permalink: /events/code-to-module-python-package-scipy-2024.html
+permalink: /events/create-first-python-package-scipy-2024.html
 header:
   overlay_image: images/headers/scipy-2024-workshop.png
   overlay_filter: rgba(20, 13, 36, 0.8)